MIT-Emerging-Talent/ET6-practice-code-review/collaboration/README.md

 We are a group of collaborative and enthusiastic learners united under the name ROCK STARS🌟

-Group - 23 is committed to building a culture of trust, respect, and accountability while ensuring open communication and efficient collaboration.
+ROCK STAR is committed to building a culture of trust, respect, and accountability while ensuring open communication and efficient collaboration.
   Together, we aim to create an environment that values diverse perspectives, fosters teamwork, and drives success.